-Most of my private offerings are shared in a spontaneous and selfless manner, and commonly take place in ephemeral spaces infused with a wandering spirit.
-They are a reflection of my journey with tea and its multifaceted heritage and traditions, and additionally aim to be accessible as well as educational.
-This catalyst allows me to craft organic refuges that are conducive to the introduction of tea to fellow human beings, while inviting them to explore and cultivate the slow silences that color the practice of tea.
-Those sharing sessions are also a way to express my gratitude to and honor this leaf as well as the essence, depth, and richness of its boundless teachings.
+Most of Raphaël‘s offerings are shared in a spontaneous and selfless manner, and commonly take place in ephemeral spaces infused with a wandering spirit.
+They are a reflection of his journey with tea and its multifaceted heritage and traditions, and additionally aim to be accessible as well as educational.
+This catalyst allows him to craft organic refuges that are conducive to the introduction of tea to other souls, while inviting them to explore and cultivate the slow silences that color the practice of tea.
+Those sharing sessions and gatherings also stand as a way to express his gratitude and honor this leaf as well as the essence, depth, and richness of its boundless teachings.

-- Ideal for: People new to tea or looking to further explore specific Taiwanese cultivars and regions.
+- Ideal for: People new to tea or looking to further explore specific tea cultivars and regions.

-- Teas shared (will be tailored based on the event and availability): Taiwanese teas (organically / naturally grown)
+- Teas shared: Organic / naturally grown Taiwanese teas, Chinese hēichá 黑茶 (will be tailored based on the event and availability)

 - The art of brewing tea with skill.
 Informally known as lǎo rén chá 老人茶 (old man tea) in Taiwan.